Please note that the Diocesan Marriage Preparation Retreat includes a session of Natural Family Planning (NFP).

 When: 7-8 months prior to the wedding Marriage Prep Retreats / Workshops are designed to fine tune practical skills for your marriage, such as conflict resolution, decision-making, financial management, and communication, to build on the knowledge you gained from your Marriage Inventory.
 We have several options for you to choose from.
 Note: the DSJ Marriage Prep Retreat is the only program that also includes the required NFP Intro Session.
 Choose from one of the following:

-- Catholic Engaged Encounter Weekend – an overnight weekend retreat.
+- Catholic Engaged Encounter Weekend

 - Parish Marriage Prep Workshop – varies from parish to parish.